 These are not the words of arrogance, but of humility’s confidence.
 Elihu did not come wielding the word of the Lord; the word of the Lord came weilding Elihu.
-The word was the substance, the man was the vessel; and this man recognized that such was the righful order.
+The word was the wine, the man was the wine-skin; and this man recognized that such was the righful order.
 His rebuke was not to destroy Job, but to show him the right.
-It was to remind his self-justifying friend of God’s kindness and forebearance that he might repent back unto the eternal blessedness of the Name he had once rested in.
+It was to remind his self-justifying friend of God’s kindness and forebearance so that he might repent back unto the eternal blessedness of the Name he had once rested in.

 Behold, I am toward God as you are; I too was pinched off from a piece of clay.
 Behold, no fear of me need terrify you; my pressure will not be heavy upon you.

 Job had begun well in his suffering, and was commended for the saying “The Lord gave, and the Lord has taken away; blessed be the name of the Lord.”
 [For the scripture thereafter says, “In all this Job did not sin or charge God with wrong.”
 (Job 1:22)] But Job did not continue in this right and humble frame of spirit.
 For thereafter he began to rather pity himself; and in response to the false accusations of evil suspicion from his friends, he attributed their folly unto God and counted his sufferings unjust.

 Surely you have spoken in my ears, and I have heard the sound of your words.
 You say, “I am pure, without transgression; I am clean, and there is no iniquity in me.
 Behold, He finds occasions against me, He counts me as His enemy, He puts my feet in the stocks and watches all my paths.”

 Behold, in this you are not right.
 I will answer you, for God is greater than man.
 Why do you contend against Him, saying, “He will answer none of man’s words?”